-Registrars can also conduct basic weddings in the register office and in council approved venues (in the case of civil partnerships, this can be formed by simply signing the schedule - no declaration or vows are required).
+Registrars can also conduct basic weddings and civil partnerships in the register office and in council approved venues (in the case of civil partnerships, this can be formed by simply signing the schedule - no declaration or vows are required).

 For these civil marriage ceremonies (and civil partnership ceremonies, if you choose to have a council one), the registrars have to use prescribed wording.
 There is little (or, sometimes, no) opportunity to personalise and there are lots of restrictions and rules: lots of 'can't do's' and 'must do's'.
 They're OK, but not particularly special - if you've been to one, you've been to them all!